 The high-visibility traffic enforcement operation was just one across the city.
 Cyclists blowing stoplights and others on Market Street were also targeted, per Mission Local.

-The police department did not respond to The Light's inquiry about the number and type of citations given on Wednesday.
-But the operations were timed with the release on Thursday of the new High Injury Network, a list of San Francisco streets identified as dangerous to pedestrians and bicyclists.
+The operations were timed with the mayor's office release on Thursday of the new High Injury Network, a list of San Francisco streets identified as dangerous to pedestrians and bicyclists.

 Ocean Avenue has long been on the list.
 Two elderly women were struck and killed by drivers last year.